All the Sun Princess Dining Options – So Many Choices, So Little Time

 Makato Ocean – Deck 8

 I love sushi and like to try it whenever I can.
 This specialty restaurant was open for both lunch and dinner.
-I was able to just “walk in” at lunch time and get seated very quickly.
-With a prime position located next to the the big sphere windows, a table here came with lovely sea views as well as good food.
+I was able to just “walk in” at lunch time without a reservation and was seated very quickly.
+With a prime position located next to the big sphere windows, the table here came with lovely sea views as well as good food.

 I had the Sushi Sampler Set and liked everything on my plate.
 I also had a great gin and tonic made with Japanese gin and Indian tonic water.